jamercee/signet/README.md

 FULL HTML Documentation: <http://jamercee.github.io/signet/>

-signet provides support for building and delivering tamper resistant python to your users and customers.
+Signet provides support for building and delivering tamper resistant python to your users and customers.

 Signet creates a custom python loader (aka: an executable binary) which